 We’re here to drive college and career success among members of historically underrepresented minority groups — African American, Hispanic American and Native Americas.
 Competitive Advantage is a product of The Consortium for Graduate Study in Management, which has worked for more than a half century to increase diversity in corporate leadership and business education.

 How do I apply?

-Submit your application, transcripts and resume through our online application page.
-The deadline is 11:59 p.m., central time, August 1, 2018.
+Submit your application, unofficial transcript and resume through our online application page.
+The deadline for submitting is Aug.
+9, 2020, at 11:59 p.m.
+CST.

 When will I find out if I was accepted?

 You will receive notification by Aug.
 10, 2020.

 Will I be interviewed as part of the application process?